jlikhuva/blog/posts/rmq.md

     /// value only makes sense when the underlying array is small.
     /// More specifically, this procedure assumes that the underlying
     /// array has at most 32 items.
 This makes sense in our context
-    /// since we're mostly intersted in the cartesian tree numbers
+    /// since we're mostly interested in the cartesian tree numbers
     /// of RMQ blocks
     fn cartesian_tree_number(&self) -> u64 {
         let mut number = 0;